About the Aquatic & Fitness Center

 - First, if you’re not feeling well, please rest and stay at home.

-- Masks are mandatory while in the center except while swimming, showering, or using cardio equipment.
+- We recommend that members and guests wear a mask while in the center except while swimming, showering, or using cardio equipment.

 - Hand sanitizer is available throughout the center.
 Please help yourself to a pump or two and wash your hands before and after using any equipment.